jurajvandor/cardframework/README.md

 To deploy in IDEA you can add artifacts to build using File > Project Structure.. > Artifacts > green + > JavaFX application > choose GameGUI class and the same thing for ServerGUI class.
 Then open JavaFX tab for both and insert name of these classes.
 Then you just build them using Build > Build Artifacts > All artifacts.

+Already built .jar files for Basic Rummy game can be found in out/ folder.